 6.6.2 Security for multiple NAS connections

-Editor’s Note: This is clause is intended to clarify how multiple NAS connections are secured in cases where the UE is simultaneously registered to different PLMN or the same PLMN over different AN types.
+Editor's Note: This is subclause is intended to clarify how multiple NAS connections are secured in cases where the UE is simultaneously registered to different PLMN or the same PLMN over different AN types.

+6.6.2.1 Multiple active NAS connections in different PLMNs serving networks

+TS 23.501 has a scenario when the UE is registered to a VPLMN’s serving network via 3GPP access and to another VPLMN’s or HPLMN’s serving network via non-3GPP access at the same time.
+When the UE is registered in one PLMN’s serving network over a certain type of access (e.g. 3GPP) and is registered to another PLMN’s serving network over another type of access (e.g. non-3GPP), then the UE has two active NAS connections with different AMF’s in different PLMNs.
+As described in clause 6.3.x.1, the UE shall independently maintain and use two different 5G security contexts, one per PLMN serving network.
+All the NAS and AS security mechanisms defined for single registration mode are applicable independently on each access using the corresponding 5G security context.

+NOTE: The UE belongs to a single HPLMN.

+6.6.2.2 Multiple active NAS connections in the same PLMN’s serving network

 6.6.3 NAS integrity mechanisms

+6.6.3.0 General

 Integrity protection for NAS signalling messages shall be provided as part of the NAS protocol.

 6.6.3.1 NAS input parameters to integrity algorithm

-Editor’s Note: The content of this clause is meant to correspond to TS 33.401 [10], clause 8.1.1, which is about NAS input parameters to integrity algorithms.
+Editor's Note: The content of this subclause is meant to correspond to TS 33.401 [10], subclause 8.1.1, which is about NAS input parameters to integrity algorithms.

 6.6.3.2 NAS integrity activation